Terms used:

 2.4.
 Officials

-All Judges, Referees and Data Specialists must be qualified Active Officials who are Registrants of Skate Canada.
+All Judges, Referees, and Data Specialists must be qualified Active Officials who are Registrants of Skate Canada.

 For all events the panel shall consist of officials qualified at the appropriate level.